CS 145: Designing Functional Programs (Advanced Version)

 Since your final grade in the course is assessment, not diagnosis, and assignments are part of the learning process, it would be rational to leave assignments out of the computation of the final grade.
 However, too many students would not do the assignments and thus weaken their understanding significantly, probably to the point of endangering their credit.
 So it is customary to make assignments worth a modest fraction of the final grade.

 Please keep in mind that the point is not to earn marks by any means possible; marks are a consequence of the understanding gained through practice.
 Please read the section below on Plagiarism, including the linked UW Policies.
-These apply to every course you will take at UW, and you should be familiar with them.
+UW Policies apply to every course you will take at UW, and you should be familiar with them.
+Assignments must be completed individually unless the assignment text explicitly says that collaboration is possible.

 Assignment questions must be completed before 10:00pm on the due date, unless otherwise specified in the question itself.
 You will submit program files electronically to the Marmoset system, which runs tests on your code and informs you of the results fairly rapidly.
-Late assignments will not be accepted; consequently, you should aim to finish early, to allow for unexpected delays.
+Late submissions are possible until the last day of lecture, but earn no credit; consequently, you should aim to finish early, to allow for unexpected delays.
 In particular, the response time of the Marmoset server may become longer if it is heavily loaded, as tends to happen close to deadlines (the system is also used for CS 136 and CS 241).
 There will be no extensions granted due to server delays.

 Some assignments have questions that do not involve code (e.g. proofs).
 You will submit these as text files to Marmoset, but no tests will be involved.
-These will be marked by the instructor and the tutor.
-Once the marking is complete, marked-up files containing comments will be available under a secure URL accessed using your UW userid and Quest/WatIAm password.
+These will be marked by the instructor and the ISA.
+Once the marking is complete, marked-up files containing comments will be available on markus.

-Your assignment submissions should conform to the guidelines laid out in the style guide for assignments (PDF).
+Your assignment submissions should conform to the guidelines laid out in the style guide for assignments.
 Submission instructions are on the Marmoset page.

-Solutions to some assignment questions may be available on D2L, or may be discussed briefly in tutorials.
+Solutions to some assignment questions may be available on this web page, or may be discussed briefly in tutorials.

 Plagiarism Policy

-All work for credit in CS 145 is to be done individually.
-The penalty for plagiarism is an assigned mark of zero on the assignment or test and a deduction of 5% from the final course grade, consistent with School of Computer Science and Faculty of Mathematics policy.
+All work for credit in CS 145 is to be done individually, with the exception of certain assignment questions which may allow a restricted form of collaboration (and will say so explicitly).
+MOSS (Measure of Software Similarities) is used in this course as a means of comparing students' assignments to ensure academic integrity.
+The standard penalty for plagiarism is an assigned mark of zero on the assignment or test and a deduction of 5% from the final course grade, consistent with School of Computer Science and Faculty of Mathematics policy.
 In addition, a letter detailing the offense is sent to the Associate Dean of Undergraduate Studies, meaning that subsequent offenses will carry more severe penalties, up to suspension or expulsion.
-To avoid inadvertently incurring this penalty, you should discuss assignment issues with other students only in a very broad and high-level fashion.
-Do not take notes during such discussions, and avoid looking at anyone else's code, on screen or on paper.
+To avoid inadvertently incurring this penalty, you should discuss assignment issues with other students only in a very broad and high-level fashion, and preferably not at all.
+Do not take notes during such discussions, and avoid looking at anyone else's code, on screen or on paper, or showing your code to others.
 If you find yourself stuck, contact the instructor or teaching assistants for help, instead of getting the solution from someone else.
 When trying to deal with difficulties, do not consult books other than the textbooks and do not consult any Web sources, unless explicitly authorized to do so.

 Senate Undergraduate Council has asked us to post the following paragraphs: